facultyai/dash-bootstrap-components/docs/components_page/components/input.md

 `RadioItems` and `Checklist` components also work like _dash-core-components_.
 Provided you specify an `id`, _dash-bootstrap-components_ will render custom themed radio buttons or checkboxes rather than using the native browser buttons.
 When using `Checklist` you can also specify `switch=True` to render toggle-like switches rather than checkboxes.
 If you prefer to use the native buttons and checkboxes, set `custom=False`.
 Note that there is no native browser switch, so if you set `custom=False` then `switch` will be ignored.

-`options` and `value` are positional arguments, so can be provided without the keywords if required.
+In Python, `options` and `value` are positional arguments, so can be provided without the keywords if required.

 {{example:components/input/radio_check.py:inputs}}